openhie/openinfoman-dhis/resources/scripts/README.md

 This script can be used to publish DHIS2 Metadata form the command line to the InterLinkedRegistry (OpenInfoMan).

+This can be used to schedule publication via  a cron job.

 Configuration
 -------------
 Configuration options for accessing the ILR and DHIS2 can be specifed in a condiguration file.